QuinoBallara/Splito/README.md

 3. Install npm modules: `npm install`
 4. Go back to the project root and move to the frontend folder: `cd ../frontend`
 5. Install npm modules: `npm install`
+6. Go back to the project root folder: `cd ..`
-6. Run `docker-compose up --build`
+7. Run `docker-compose up --build`
-7. That's it!
+8. That's it!
 The project is running on http://localhost:3000